Comey testimony: Ex-FBI boss says Trump team lied, but stops short of obstruction charge

 “I knew there might come a day when I might need a record of what happened not only to defend myself but to protect the FBI,” he added.

+White House Deputy Press Secretary Sarah Huckabee Sanders pushed back on Comey’s comments, telling reporters at a press briefing, “I can definitively say the president is not a liar.”

-Comey said bluntly he believes he was fired because of the Russia investigation -- and that in a now-famous February meeting, Trump directed him to ease off an investigation into former national security adviser Michael Flynn.
+Comey went further, saying he believes he was fired because of the Russia investigation -- and that in a now-famous February meeting, Trump directed him to ease off an investigation into former national security adviser Michael Flynn.

 At the same time, Comey told lawmakers that Trump did not ask him to end the Russia investigation as a whole -- a key piece of testimony that Trump's allies were sure to notice.

-“Not to my understanding, no," he said, when asked by Chairman Richard Burr, R-N.C.
+“Not to my understanding, no," he said, when asked by Burr.
 He also said he could not say whether Trump's conversations with him amounted to obstruction of justice.

+Asked again if Trump engaged in obstruction of justice, Comey said, “I don’t know.
+That’s Bob Mueller’s job to sort that out.”

+The Justice Department appointed Mueller, a former FBI director, as special counsel in mid-May to oversee the investigation into Trump’s campaign and Russia.

 Comey had not spoken publicly since his dismissal on May 9.
 He was four years into a 10-year term when Trump fired him.
 The timing fueled claims that Trump was trying to kill the investigation into Russia and obstruct justice.